AlharbiAbdullah/AWS_-Cloud-architecture/README.md

 # AWS_-Cloud-architecture

-a cloud architecture of a web application.
+A cloud architecture of a web application.

+Highly scalable design with a Route53, CloudFront CND, Elastic load balancer, and RDS.